GeorgeW-alt2/SynthReason/README.md

 Example interaction:
 ```
-User: The sun was setting behind the mountains
+User: existence is
-AI: The sun was setting behind the mountains in the optimal policies actually have no idea of the other rules.
+AI: existence is the first kind of techniques for this chapter was developed and a function that can be the core of the world
 ```

 ## How It Works